 The simplicity of the horizontal bed biochar reactor is intentional and each aspect of the design has been considered to provide a reliable, economical and financially performant device that will produce biochar, condensates and energy, all of which can provide revenue.

-Our base capacity unit will process about 550 kgs of wood chip per hour (dry weight basis) 690 kgs @ 20% moisture content, producing 170 liters of dilute wood vinegar (4% acetic acid), 165 kgs of char, and 500 kw of chemical energy in the syngas stream.
+Our 3 stage base capacity unit configured as in the example given above will process about 500 kgs of wood chip per hour (dry weight basis), producing 170 liters of pyroligneous acid, 165 kgs of char, and 500 kw of chemical energy in the syngas stream.
 These figures are indicative and will vary according to feedstock type, moisture content, and process conditions of temperature and residence time that are applied.

-Capacity can be increased by lengthening it (adding sections to the centre) and/or running units in parallel.
+Capacity can be increased by adding sections and/or running units in parallel.
 There is sufficient excess syngas to operate a commercial genset, provide process heat, or provide heat to additional horizontal bed units to torrefy biomass rather than char it.
 Waste heat at 50° - 80° C is available from the condenser for a pre-dryer.
 Drier feedstock can be processed at higher throughput rates.

 The horizontal bed kiln is being developed and manufactured in partnership with Seneca Farms Biochar in Odessa, New York, USA.
 Please contact us for further details.